 - Swiss Department of Defence, Civil Protection and Sports and the Swiss Armed Forces

-- United Nations: UN Departments of Political and Peacebuilding Affairs, Peace Operations, and Operational Support, UN Standing Police Capacity, United Nations University Centre for Policy Research in Geneva, United Nations Institute for Training and Research and United Nations Office at Geneva
+- United Nations: UN Department of Political and Peacebuilding Affairs, UN Department of Peace Operations, UN Standing Police Capacity, UN University Centre for Policy Research in Geneva, UN Institute for Training and Research and UN Office at Geneva

 - European Union: European Security and Defence College and the EU Civilian and Military Training Working Groups for Leadership and Management of Common Security and Defence Policy Missions and Operations